-As seen, building four is the certified buildings and has an energy intensity of 221 kWh/m2.
+The building four is the LEED certified building and has an energy intensity of 221 kWh/m2.
 Building two and three has a similar energy intensity of 471 kWh/m2 and building one has the largest value with 815 kWh/m2.
 By considering building one as a reference, it could be concluded that the potential savings in administrative buildings is between 53% to 72%.